ferrous-systems/elements-of-rust/README.md

 # Ergonomics

-One of the most important aspects of feeling at peace with the Rust programming language is to find harmony with the compiler.
+One of the most important aspects of feeling productive with the Rust programming language is to find harmony with the compiler.
 We've all introduced a single error and been whipped in the face by dozens of error messages.
 Even after years of professional Rust usage, it can feel like a cause for celebration when there are no errors after introducing more than a few new lines of code.
 Remember that the strictness of the compiler is what gives us so much freedom.
 Rust is useful for building back-ends, front-ends, embedded systems, databases, and so much more because the compiler knows how long our variables are valid for without using a garbage collector at runtime.
 Any lifetime-related bug that fails to compile in Rust might have been an exploitable memory corruption issue in C or C++.
 The compiler pain frees us from exploitation and gives us the ability to work on a wider range of projects.

 ## Unification and Reading the Error Messages That Matter